cs1302uga/cs1302-minesweeper-alpha/README.md

 ### Displaying Errors

-All error messages should be printed to standard error (`System.err`) with one blank line preceeding the line with the error message.
+All error messages should be printed to standard error (`System.err`) with one blank line preceding the line with the error message.
 In some cases, an error message should cause the program to terminate.
-In such cases, an integer will be specificied that you are required to use the specific exit status number in your call to [`System.exit`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/System.html#exit(int)).
+In such cases, an integer will be specified that you are required to use the specific exit status number in your call to [`System.exit`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/System.html#exit(int)).
 If you let `errorMessage` denote an error message and `exitStatus` denote